Football: Nathan Castorena resigns as coach at Bexley

-Nathan Castorena has stepped down after two seasons as the football coach at Bexley High School.
+Nathan Castorena has stepped down after two seasons as the football coach at Bexley High School to spend more time with his family.

 The Lions were 1-19 overall and 0-10 in the MSL-Ohio Division under Castorena, including 1-9 overall and 0-5 in the league last season.